Agricultural pollution: Phosphorus

 The most common form of phosphorus fertilizer is phosphate (PO_{4}^{3-}).
 It is applied as synthetic phosphate salts as well as manure and compost.
 Phosphorus is essential for all life.
-Most agricultural crops only require a small amount of phosphorus, so much of the phosphorus supplied is often excessive.
+Most agricultural crops only require a small amount of phosphorus, as such, the amount of phosphorus supplied is often excessive.
 Excess phosphorus typically enters surface waters.
-The amount that enters surface waters is relatively low in comparison to the amount that is applied as fertilizer, but because it acts as a limiting nutrient in most environments, even a small amount can disrupt an ecosystem's natural phosphorus biogeochemical cycles.
+The amount that enters surface waters is relatively low compared to the amount applied as fertilizer, but phosphorus often acts as a limiting nutrient in most environments by restricting the growth of algae and aquatic plants, even small amount can disrupt an ecosystem's natural phosphorus biogeochemical cycles.

 Phosphorus is largest contributor to eutrophication, especially in freshwaters.
 In addition to depleting oxygen levels in surface waters, algae and cyanobacteria blooms can produce cyanotoxins which are harmful to human and animal health as well as many aquatic organisms.

 Cadmium is common in phosphorus-containing fertilizers varies considerably and can be problematic.
 The phosphate rock used in their manufacture can contain as much as 188 mg/kg cadmium (examples are deposits on Nauru and the Christmas islands).
 Continuous use of high-cadmium fertilizer can contaminate soil and plants.
 Limits to the cadmium content of phosphate fertilizers has been considered by the European Commission.
 Producers of phosphorus-containing fertilizers now select phosphate rock based on the cadmium content.

 Phosphate rocks can also contain high levels of fluoride.
 Consequently, the widespread use of phosphate fertilizers has increased soil fluoride concentrations.
 It has been found that food contamination from fertilizer is of little concern as plants accumulate little fluoride from the soil; of greater concern is the possibility of fluoride toxicity to livestock that ingest contaminated soils.
 Also of possible concern are the effects of fluoride on soil microorganisms.